KyberNetwork/developer-portal/docs/api_abi-restfulapi.md

 ### `/trade_data`

-(GET) Returns all needed information for a user to sign and do a transaction, to trade or convert an asset pair, from token A to token B.
+(GET) Returns the transaction payload for the user to sign and broadcast in order to trade or convert an asset pair from token A to token B.

 **Arguments:**
 | Parameter | Type | Required | Description |